 Test buyer personalities, as your marketing angle may be completely wrong.
 With the help of a buyer persona, you do marketing that is built around your customers’ purchasing process and support their decision-making throughout the funnel’s journey from a data seeker to a loyal customer.

-In this writing, I will go through why buyer personalities are the cornerstone of all digital marketing, how to build them, and how we at SDM use buyer personalities in our MRACE model marketing.
+In this writing, I will go through why buyer personalities are a cornerstone of all digital marketing, how to build them, and how we at SDM use buyer personalities in our MRACE model marketing.

 Why create buyer personality systematically?